Did you know that companies are claiming up to 33% of their research and development expenditure back as a tax credit?

 3. Financial Analysis

-Did you know that the majority of companies only claim back a fraction of their costs?
-Why?
-We don’t know since it could mean thousands even tens of thousands lost for the business!
-We want to avoid that, which is why our accountants and R&D specialists are expertly trained to identify all possible eligible expenditures to maximise your claim value.
+Did you know that the majority of companies only claim back a fraction of their eligible costs?
+We want to avoid that, which is why our R&D specialists are expertly trained to identify all possible eligible costs to maximise your claim value.

 We will prepare and submit your claim, to HMRC.
-Alternatively, we can work with your accountant to help, and manage the process.
+Alternatively, we can work with your accountants or provide instructions for submission.

 If your business is profitable and HMRC approves your claim, you will receive your benefit immediately!
 For loss-making businesses, the money will typically be paid directly into your bank account within four to six weeks.